Gradient and Newton Boosting for Classification and Regression

 \section{Conclusions}

 We compare gradient and Newton boosting as well as a hybrid variant of the two with trees as base learners on a wide range of classification and regression datasets.
-Our empirical results show that Newton boosting outperforms gradient and often also hybrid gradient-Newton boosting.
-Further, we show evidence that this outperformance is not primarily due to faster convergence speed but due to the fact that tree-based Newton boosting converges to lower values of the empirical risk while at the same time having lower test errors.
-Future research should shed light on the reasons for this.
-Further, it remains to be investigated whether similar results are found for other types of base learners such as splines \citep{buhlmann2003boosting,hothorn2010model} or reproducing kernel Hilbert space (RKHS) regression functions \citep{sigrist2019KTBoost}.
+Our empirical results show that Newton boosting outperforms gradient and often also hybrid gradient-Newton boosting in terms of predictive accuracy.
+Further, we present empirical evidence that this outperformance is not a consequence of a faster convergence speed of Newton boosting.
+Interestingly, Newton boosting converges to lower values of the empirical risk while at the same time having lower test errors.
+In addition, we introduce a novel tuning parameter denoted as \textit{equivalent sample size per leaf} parameter which is interpretable, intuitive to tune, and important for predictive accuracy.